 You Avoid Conflict

-Most people hate conflict, but there are times it needs to be addressed to resolve some situations.
+Most people hate conflict, but sometimes it needs to be addressed to resolve some situations.

-However, If you tend to avoid conflict most of the time, you may do or say things you don’t necessarily agree with or wish you hadn’t said.
+However, If you avoid conflict most of the time, you may do or say things you don’t necessarily agree with or wish you hadn’t said.

 This is a blind spot that can quickly derail your self-care efforts.

 When you give in to others to avoid conflict, it reduces your credibility.
-You may also find you are frequently miserable due to not standing up for yourself.
+You may also be frequently miserable due to not standing up for yourself.

 You fail to stand firm in your own beliefs and values.
 So, if your blind spot is avoiding conflict, it’s important to address it.

 How do you do that?
-Now that you are aware of it, you must know when conflict occurs.
+Now that you know it, you must know when conflict occurs.
 That’s step one.
 You find yourself conflicted with something or someone.